 This might sound crazy but every home is a little bit messy.
 Just throw that wooden spoon in a porcelain container with the spatulas.
 Pick a box for your undies and throw them in unfolded!
 It’s okay.
 They have a home.
 They can have a little wiggle room and so can you!

-Another thing you need to avoid to keep your homes for stuff nice is to avoid overcrowding.
+Another thing you need to avoid to keep your homes for stuff nice is to avoid overcrowding inside your organizing solutions.
 Back before minimalism, I used to cram my drawers with clothes.
 It’s a wonder my dresser didn’t explode.
 And as a result, I never wanted to put my laundry away!
 When your storage solutions start getting full it’s time to get more storage solutions.
 WRONG!
 It’s time to declutter!

 A Place for Everything That Looks Nice